WhiteLicorice/Ren-s-Courses/Content/Blog/cmsc-131-lab1.md

 A Python validation script is provided to verify your results against expected outputs.

-## Submission

-Submit a ZIP file containing:

-1. Your completed assembly file (`surname_lab1.asm`)
-2. Screenshot of your program running successfully
-3. Brief reflection (1-2 paragraphs in a `.txt` file) on challenges encountered and lessons learned during this laboratory assignment (how was your experience?)

 ## Laboratory Defense

 The instructor will be available during scheduled laboratory hours in the assigned room for defense or consultation.
 You will be catered to at a first-come first-serve basis.
 It is mandatory to present your code, answer inquiries, and perform live programming if the instructor deems it necessary to further check your understanding.